 The Welcome page displayed at the end of a successful installation shows the web server address users will browse, as well as the initial administrator user credentials, which are:

-The password is 16 characters and includes the numbers 5, 0, and 1.
+The password contains 16 characters and includes the numbers 5, 0, and 1.
 The username and password can be changed through the Cloud system's user interface (Manage, Users).

 After installation, the Cloud product must be registered within 45 days.
 When logged in, click the link at upper right "Ready to Activate?
 Click here".
 Call the phone number specified and give the Machine Key from the screen to the Sales Agent, who will provide the Activation Key, which must be entered exactly into the activation screen.
 In the future, if a license for additional users or support contract is purchased, this can be entered by clicking the Help icon (question mark), then About.